TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 A Very important aspect of a program is to be readable.
 This began with high-level languages.
 A Programming Language must provide *abstraction* as
-Data Abstraction :
-	Which means giving variables and such names.
+-Data Abstraction : Which means giving variables and such names.

-	A.Simple : such as "iteger" or "int" or "char" B.Structured : such as arrays or strings
+ - Simple : such as "integer" or "int" or "char"

-Control Abstraction :
+ - Structured : such as arrays or strings

-	Which means clarifying operations.
+-Control Abstraction : Which means clarifying operations.

-	A.Simple : Such as the Assignment Statement "=" or ":"
+ - Simple : Such as the Assignment Statement "=" or ":"
-	B.Structured : which is divided to a group of instruction or assignment statementsSuch as "if/else", "for", "while", Block statements.
+ - Structured : which is divided to a group of instruction or assignment statements Such as "if/else","for", "while", Block statements.

-For a  more percise and complete defenition of programming languages, instead of a variable defenition, A Programming language can be divided into 2 parts:
+For a  more precise and complete definition of programming languages, instead of a variable definition, A Programming language can be divided into 2 parts:

 1. Syntax, or the structure.

 2. Semantics, or the meaning.

-This is considered a concrete defenition of a programming langauge.
+This is considered a concrete definition of a programming language.

 # Programming Language Concepts

 ## Syntax

-The Syntax is the grammer of the programming language.
+The Syntax is the grammar of the programming language.
 It describes the different structures such as expressions, statements, and blocks.

-The Syntax is formally described using a Context Free Grammar(CFG), which is a set of staic algorithms and frameworks.
+The Syntax is formally described using a Context Free Grammar(CFG), which is a set of static algorithms and frameworks.

 ## Semantics